-Today, manufacturing technology is evolving to handle small, made-to-order production batches quickly and cost-efrently available for a range of items and at all price points, from t-shirt screen printing services at the low end to Burberry's monogram embroidery service for its plaid scarves at the high end.
+Today, manufacturing technology is evolving to handle small, made-to-order production batches quickly and cost-effectively, while new technologies like body scanning and augsonalization.
+This straightforward customization is currently available for a range of items and at all price points, from t-shirt screen printing services at the low end to Burberry's monogram embroidery service for its signature plaid scarves at the high end.

 A more complex form of customization allows consumers to build a product from a limited number of pre-determined options.
 In this case, there is no standard item per se; rather, the construction of the final product is based on a customer's own design decisions.
 Footwear companies in particular have begun to offer this level of customization, Nike being a prominent example.
 The company's NIKEiD service, launched in 1999, today features an interactive web platform that allows customers to mix and match shoe styles, color schemes, embroidery, and "performance" elements such as cleat spikes engineered for different turf conditions.
-Some sunglasses and watch brands, such as Ray-Ban and Swatch, also offer this form of "mix and match" customization.
+Some sunglasses and watch brands, such as Ray-Ban and Fossil, also offer this form of "mix and match" customization.
 While consumers have more control over design with such services, sizes remain standardized.

-fectively, while new technologies like body scanning and augmented reality are making the ordering process easier and enjoyable for consumers.
+mented reality are making the ordering process easier and enjoyable for consumers.
 These advances are making customized clothing broadly accessible to mainstream consumers once again, potentially altering shopping as we know it and leading to large competitive shifts in the apparel, footwear, and accessories industry.